meg-gutshall/meg-gutshall.github.io/_drafts/2020-11-15-the_original_idea.md

 ### Creating a New Request

 Once the student has logged in, they'll see a "Create a New Request" button in the menu bar.
 Clicking this will open a modal form in which the student can input the request topic, select the appropriate module from a dropdown menu, and provide further information about the request in the description textarea field.
 Upon clicking "Submit", the modal clears, the study group dashboard scrolls to the module that was input in the form, and an alert triggers asking the student to check to make sure they're not submitting a duplicate request (the alternative being to upvote and leave a comment on the already existing request).
 The student then either opts to cancel their request, edit their request, or submit their request as is.
 Their request will then appear at the top of the dashboard along with any upvotes they've created on other students' requests.

+### Logout

+Also upon login, a "Logout" button will appear in the menu which the student can click to be logged out of the web app.
+Again, this is not part of the project requirements but if you have a login... you gotta have a logout too.

 [Model Map (v1)]: /img/post-images/model-map-v1.jpg "Model Map (v1)"